The Nettler Revolt

 I hastened my skateboard and raced out in front of the others.
 That day my thoughts wouldn’t obey me.
 There was something wrong with Vayu.
 He was sitting on the handlebars of Mattan’s bike, gripping it with both hands, his face pale, and I refused to look at him.
-He made me imagine strange things.
+He got me imagining strange things.
 Maybe it was a side effect of the dust, because I didn’t get headaches or nosebleeds like other people.
 It was just my skin, even greyer than normal, and oddly coarse.

 ”We’re going to take Vayu with us, aren’t we?”
-Miknor had asked, once we had finished digging with our board-ends and crowbars and lowered the charred bones of Vayu’s mother in the shallow hole.
+Miknor had asked, once we had finished digging with our board-ends and crowbars and lowered the charred bones of Vayu’s mother into the shallow hole.
 Vayu hadn’t helped us dig, and no one had expected him to.
 Aie had sat down on a rock to keep him company. ”He doesn’t have anywhere to go,” Miknor had said. ”Or do you, Vayu?”

 ”No,” said Vayu, his face blank.